wyp1125/SAS-Clinical-Trials-Toolkit/README.md

 a) "common.sas": common library settings

-b) "dm.sas": read in "dm.csv" to process raw demographic data
+b) "dm.sas": reads in "dm.csv" to process raw demographic data

-c) "ae.sas": read in "ae.xlsx" to process raw adverse event data
+c) "ae.sas": reads in "ae.xlsx" to process raw adverse event data

-d) "ds.sas": read in "ds.xlsx" to process raw dosage data
+d) "ds.sas": reads in "ds.xlsx" to process raw dosage data

-e) "pn.sas": read in "pn.dat" to process raw pain score data
+e) "pn.sas": reads in "pn.dat" to process raw pain score data

-f) "lab.sas": read in "lab.xls" to process raw labs data
+f) "lab.sas": reads in "lab.xls" to process raw labs data

 2. "Define.xml" program

-"make_define.sas", which contains a macro "%make_define", generates parts of the define.xml file for the SDTM and ADaM, which can be concatenated into the define.xml file using shell scripts.
+"make_define.sas": contains a macro "%make_define" to generate parts of the define.xml file for the SDTM and ADaM, which can be further concatenated into the define.xml file.

 3. SDTM programs

+a) "make_empty_dataset.sas": contains a macro "%make_empty_dataset" to generate an empty domain dataset according to the variable list specified in the metadata file "SDTM_METADATA.xlsx".

+b)

 4. ADaM pprograms